MCmoderSD/YEPPBot/README.md

 ### 6. MySQL Database for logging

 If you don't want to log the chat messages, you have to start the bot with the ```-nolog``` argument. <br>
-But then the front end will currently not work. <br>
 You need to have your own MySQL database to log the chat messages or contact me and can give you access to mine. <br>
 You need to create a file called ```mySQL.json``` in the ```/src/main/resources/database/``` folder. <br>
 The file should have the following structure: <br>